BogdanSch/Wordpress-theme-bootstrap/wp-content/plugins/gpt3-ai-content-generator/README.txt

 This message is coming from OpenAI, not from our plugin.
 It means that you have reached the limit of your OpenAI API quota, which is determined by your plan and billing details.
 Our plugin works on a "bring your own API key" model, serving as a bridge between WordPress and OpenAI, so the issue is not related to the plugin itself.
 To resolve this issue, you'll need to check your OpenAI account and ensure that you have enough quota for your needs, or upgrade your plan if necessary.

 == Changelog ==

+= 1.7.6 =

+**New (Pro only)**

+You can now embed PDFs for your chat bot from backend.
+Documentation [here](https://docs.aipower.org/docs/embeddings#pdf-upload).

+**Enhancement**

+Chat PDF is now language aware.
+For example, if chat language is set to Spanish then sample questions will be in Spanish too.

+= 1.7.5 =

+- Fixed an issue where if the Pinecone index was empty, the chat bot would respond with an "I don't know" message.
+Now, the bot will continue to interact regardless of the index status.
+- Fixed an issue related to deleting multiple vectors.

+= 1.7.4 =

+Added more Pinecone environments.
+If you cant find your environment please let us know.

+= 1.7.3 =

+Added more Pinecone environments.
+If you cant find your environment please let us know.

+= 1.7.2 =

+Improvement: Added clear button to clear current PDF session.
+Documentation [here](https://docs.aipower.org/docs/ChatGPT/advanced-setup/pdfchat#clearing-the-pdf-session).
+Fix: Removed automated my ai account page creation.

+= 1.7.1 =

+**New**

+Introduced a new Pro feature: PDF Chat.
+Documentation [here](https://docs.aipower.org/docs/ChatGPT/advanced-setup/pdfchat).

+- Your users can now upload PDF files (up to 120 pages) directly in the chat interface.
+- Admins can set a page limit for the uploaded PDFs ranging from 1 to 120 pages.
+- Customizable success message upon successful upload of a PDF.
+- The plugin will automatically generate and display three random questions from the PDF to guide the user interaction.
+- The color of the PDF icon in the chat interface can be customized to align with your brand or preference.
+- You can view all PDFs under ChatGPT - Uploaded PDFs tab.

+Also..

+- Fixed various minor bugs and improved overall performance and stability.
+- Brought Force Refresh button back to AutoGPT.

+= 1.7 =

+More Pinecone environments have been added.

+= 1.6.99 =

+More Pinecone environments have been added.

 = 1.6.98 =